gabrie-lhilarion/Opinorea/README.md

 The functionality to follow/unfollow is very intuitive. '+' buttons to follow, '-' button to unfollow a user.

+A user (when logged in) can either only like or dislike an opinion

 # Screen Home Page

 ## Main Page